KNOXVILLE, Tenn. — $65 million? $80 million? $100 million?

 The city and county also are expected to split some costs, using non-property tax sources, they say.

 The sports authority will issue bonds -- borrowing money with the promise of paying interest to investors -- to get the money needed to pay for construction.
-The sports authority board has been working more than a year on initial planning.

 What is Randy Boyd paying for?